All Case Studies

 From 500 Unfiltered Applications to a Structured Shortlist - and a Hire

 The last time Vena Medical posted a role on Indeed, 500 applications landed in 3 days and none were reviewed.
-This time, Virvell screened 123 candidates through structured AI pre-screens, completing 78 evaluations with reports in 26 seconds each.
-Three candidates were shortlisted, interviewed, and one was hired - with zero client hours spent on screening.
+This time, Virvell screened 123 candidates through structured AI pre-screens, completing 78 evaluations with structured reports averaging 26 seconds each.
+Three candidates were shortlisted, interviewed, and one was hired — with zero client hours spent on screening.

 123